 Furnace Making Knocking Noise

 If your furnace is making knocking sounds, it’s often a symptom that an internal part is going out.
 This could be anything from a bearing to a belt or the gas valve.
-It could also be a sign that your burners need to be cleaned.
+It might also be a sign that your burners need to be cleaned.

 Furnace Making Clicking Noise